 Thrice the Fun

 Multiple animated patterns on the same screen?
-“Heresy”, you say.
+“Heresy,” you say.
 In reality, it’s actually pretty cool.
 Three equal columns, each featuring a different coloring and animation style.
-They’re loud, but also seem to fit together nicely.
-As an added bonus, hover over a column and it expands.
+They’re loud but also seem to fit together nicely.
+As a bonus, hover over a column, and it expands.
 In a way, it’s reminiscent of a TV show with a wall of monitors in the background.

 In most cases, the snippets above are not practical for everyday use (unless you’re into that whole brutalist thing).
 But that’s part of what makes them fun.
 Heck, that’s what makes CodePen itself so great.
 It’s for experimentation and creating things that you might not otherwise attempt.